bongofury/waste-reminder/README.md

-# albert
+# Waste reminder

-Albert will remind me important thing to do during the week
+An app that tracks the waste collection calendar in Casarile.